vic9112/gem5-exercises/slides/01-Introduction/gem5-tutorial.md

 ## Environment

-The steps outlined in this slide deck have been tested on the computers located in Delta 219.
+The steps outlined in this tutorial have been tested on the computers located in Delta 219.
 These computers are equipped with:

 - CPU: 13th Gen Intel(R) Core(TM) i5-13500